 Please collect the following documents necessary to complete your application:

-- Required: Recommendation Letters: At least one recommendation letter is required.
+- Recommendation Letters: At least one recommendation letter is required of all freshman applicants.
 It's best to select people such as teachers, counselors, and other academic officials who can describe your talents.

 All documents should be mailed to the following address: